GenesysGo/docs-shadow-cloud/learn/storage-services/design.md

 **Our current design endeavors are primarily focused on the following objectives:**

 1. Refining the acclaimed v1.5 developer environment by extending the SDK and APIs to mobile platforms, thereby ensuring a solid mobile brand presence.
 This expansion facilitates greater developer engagement, fostering rapid growth and increased market penetration.
 2. Finalizing the deployment of the ShdwDrive implementation of DAGGER for seamless intra-network communication and consensus.
-This process includes closed alpha-pool testing with Shadow Operators as we perfect low-level communication improvements, canonical chunk shredding, 7:3 Reed-Solomon erasure coding, and numerous other components of decentralized storage DLT.
+This process includes closed alpha-pool testing with Shdw Operators as we perfect low-level communication improvements, canonical chunk shredding, 7:3 Reed-Solomon erasure coding, and numerous other components of decentralized storage DLT.
 Implementing these advanced features sets the stage for future scalability, robustness, and adaptability, further solidifying our position in the market.

 Stay tuned for updates on our cutting-edge design efforts, which will be published in the [Change Log](../../reference/change-logs.md).
 We're planning more frequent document revisions and expanding the wealth of content in the ever-growing ShdwDrive resources.
 As a result, we anticipate accelerated growth and market capture, driven by our commitment to innovation and technological excellence.